bshelton229/varnishtest/README.md

 # Testing varnish with docker

-A simple project to test varnish using docker-compose.
+A docker-compose project for testing ESI in varnish against a flask app